kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 `device.affinityLock['pkey'] == '' || device.affinityLock['pkey'] == claim.AffinityValues['pkey']`).
 This would require extending the CEL evaluation context to include runtime allocation state, which is a substantial change warranting its own KEP.

+### Typed Affinity Values Beyond Strings

+Alpha intentionally limits `sharingAffinity` matching to `string` values, which keeps equality semantics simple and matches the scheduler's current in-memory representation (`map[string]string`).
+A future enhancement could extend this to additional `DeviceAttribute` value types once Kubernetes defines stable normalization and equality rules for those types in scheduler-owned lock state.

+That future work would need to answer questions such as:

+- How non-string values are normalized before comparison
+- Whether different encodings of the same logical value are considered equal
+- How typed values are stored in `AllocatedState` without introducing ambiguous comparisons or upgrade hazards

 ## Infrastructure Needed